Pimples after microneedling - why do you get them and how do you avoid them?

 1. Temporary inflammation

 A mild inflammatory reaction is normal.
-When the skin repairs itself, small red spots or pimples can appear.
+As the skin repairs itself, small red spots or pimples may appear.
 These usually disappear within a few days.

 2. Clogged pores

-If heavy creams, oils, or covering products are used directly after the treatment, the pores can become clogged while the skin is still recovering.
+If heavy creams, oils, or covering products are used immediately after the treatment, the pores can become clogged while the skin is still recovering.

 3. Bacteria and hygiene

-If the skin is not kept clean, or if the equipment is not properly sterilized, bacteria can cause acne-like blemishes.
-Needle cartridges should be sterile and replaced at each treatment.
-Please read our guide on common mistakes during microneedling at home to reduce the risk.
+If the skin is not kept clean, or if the equipment is not properly sterilized, bacteria can cause acne-like rashes.
+Needle cartridges should be sterile and replaced with each treatment.
+Please read our guide on common mistakes with microneedling at home to reduce the risk.

 4. Too aggressive treatment

-Too deep needle depth or too much pressure can stress the skin and trigger irritation and increased sebum production.
+Too deep needle depth or too much pressure can stress the skin and trigger irritation and increased oil production.

 If you are unsure about the right depth, you can read more about which needle depth is safe for home use.